Small business insurance

 Whether you operate from an office, studio or your own home, public liability should be top of your insurance agenda.

 If someone has an accident, becomes ill or has their property damaged because of your business, it could lead to a costly lawsuit.
 Public liability insurance is designed to cover the legal or compensation costs, so your business doesn’t have to.
 It's not a legal requirement, but some clients will insist on you having it.

-Employers liability insurance is a legal requirement in the UK for any business with employees.
+Employers' liability insurance is a legal requirement in the UK for most businesses with employees.
 It's there to protect your business against legal and compensation costs if an employee were to make a claim against you due to injury.

 Professional indemnity insurance